e-conomic/swift-course/README.markdown

-During spring 2016 we are runining a free __Client side applications__ course at e-conomic.
+Notice: During spring 2016 we are runining a free __Client side applications__ course at e-conomic.
 Details and application can be found [here](https://github.com/e-conomic/client-side-application-course)

 <!-- ![Swift logo]() -->